Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

 - Consistency — aligns with Islamic principles and Quranic guidance

-Response: Thank Allah.
-Share only with a trusted, knowledgeable interpreter.
-Ibn Sirin cautioned that a dream's meaning can be "sealed" by the first interpretation given — so choose your interpreter wisely.
+- Ibn Sirin cautioned that a dream's meaning can be "sealed" by the first interpretation given — choose your interpreter wisely

 2. Hadith al-Nafs — Dreams of the Self

-These are dreams generated by your own nafs (self/ego) — reflections of your daily preoccupations, desires, fears, and anxieties.
+These dreams are generated by your own nafs (self/ego)— reflections of daily preoccupations, desires, fears, and anxieties.
 If you spent all day thinking about an exam, you dream about the exam.
 If you're craving something, it appears in your dream.

 - Reflects daily concerns — direct connection to waking thoughts

-- Personal rather than universal — the content is specific to your life
+- Personal rather than universal — specific to your life

 - Often fragmented — less coherent than true dreams